Overview of our operations

 In July 2018 RBPlat announced that it had entered into an agreement with Amplats, in terms of which it will acquire the balance of the 33% interest in the BRPM JV from Amplats in a two-phased transaction.
 Phase 1 of the transaction, which is the acquisition of Amplats participation interest in the BRPM JV, was completed in December 2018.
 Phase II of the transaction, in terms of which RBPlat will acquire full title in respect of Amplats 33% undivided interest in the mining rights attributable to the BRPM JV, remains subject to approval of the transaction by the Department of Mineral Resources in terms of section 11 of the Mineral and Petroleum Resources Development Act.

-Our operations include the Bafokeng Rasimone Platinum Mine (which consists of a North and South shaft), the Styldrift project, the BRPM Concentrator complex and the Maseve concentrator plant.
-We have also completed a pre-feasibility on our Styldrift II exploration project to the east of our current Styldrift project.
+Our operations include the Bafokeng Rasimone Platinum Mine (which consists of a North and South shaft), Styldrift, the BRPM Concentrator complex and the Maseve concentrator plant.
+We have also completed a pre-feasibility study on our Styldrift II exploration project to the east of Styldrift.

 The geology of the Bushveld Complex